FarronF/limerick-council-meetings/meetings/2024/11/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes -  Meeting of the Municipal District of Adare - Rathkeale - 8th October 2024.md

 Councillor Keary raised concerns in relation to an issue which arose in Asgard Cove,

 Loughill with a farmer spreading slurry in the green area of the estate.
+Members had
+---
-Members had--- 2
+2

 reported their concerns to the Environment Department in Limerick City and County